Loosing touch with reality.

 Domination builds a road and declares the wound inevitable.
 Dominion beholds the wound, tells the truth, enters the breach, and constructs a bridge.

-Humanity was never called to force order onto a meaningless world, but to care for a world already spoken into being by God.
+Humanity was never called to force order onto a meaningless world.
+We were called to care for a world already spoken into being by God.
 The Fall did not erase that meaning; it distorted our posture toward it.
-And God’s answer to that distortion was not a new system of control, but the Incarnation—a restoration accomplished through faithful presence, not abstract mastery.
+And God’s answer to that distortion was not a new system of control, but the Incarnation—a restoration accomplished through faithful presence.

 You were reading Part 2 in a series about design.

 We have seen that the decisive difference is not between simple and complex models, or between good and bad frameworks, but between two ways of relating to the world.
 Rendered reality is something we secure and manage on our terms.
 Encountered reality is received from God and answered on His terms.
-A world addressed by God cannot be known without repentance, because it refuses our sovereignty and places us under truth we didn’t create.
+A world addressed by God cannot be known without repentance.
+It’s a world that refuses our sovereignty.

 But there is still a more radical claim I want to make.
 It is not enough to say that reality is addressed by God in general.
 We need to show how this address has taken real, historical, flesh-and-blood form.
 That is the focus of the next essay: to show that the Incarnation is not just another religious idea, but a complete reversal of the abstract-first way of knowing.